FizzVPN/fizzvpn.io/content/en/about/index.md

 ## Fizz VPN is:

 🔹 Personal VPN subscription with a large selection of locations
 🌍 ***All locations are available immediately within the subscription, no switching, replacement, etc.***
+⛔️ Built-in AD blocking
 🔹 Created using one of the most modern technologies (VLESS-Reality)
 ✅ Works stably and will work in the Russian Federation and all over* the world
 🔹 **Up to 5 devices**